Year of Call: 2021

 ‘Her written work is meticulous, and she is incredibly bright and thinks outside the box.
 She is great with clients, insightful on settlement possibilities and she is confident on her feet.’

-Anneliese brings her prior professional and commercial experience to her legal work.
+Anneliese brings her prior professional experience and commercial sense to her legal work.
 Before transferring to the Bar, Anneliese was an Impressionist and Modern Art Specialist at leading international auction houses, working closely with small businesses and high-net-worth private collectors and their estates.
 She also holds an MBA and worked in strategy consulting and market research full-time alongside her legal studies, for which she obtained the prestigious Lord Denning Major Scholarship from Lincoln’s Inn.

 Anneliese is fluent/bilingual in French, conversant in Spanish, and speaks and reads basic German.